Skip to main content

 “Why will something have to be wrong?”
 He asked in an irked tone.

 “You… seem different.”
 She said rather coldly.
 “Fine, don’t tell.”
-Pratap eyed her turning her back to him to her side.
+Pratap eyed her, turning her back to him, to her side.
 On one hand, he had the strong urge to hold her and tell her what was wrong.
-Somehow he felt like she would understand.
+Somehow, he felt like she would understand.
 Yet a part of him was alarmed at the thought.
 She did not know him.
 She was as good as the next random stranger who would judge him, his upbringing, his parents and his choices.
 He inhaled, trying to shut his eyes and pretending to sleep.

 Pratap changed the radio station for the tenth time to go back to the first one.
-His head was throbbing from sleeplessness and the radio seemed to play only love songs in the morning.
+His head was throbbing from sleeplessness, and the radio seemed to play only love songs in the morning.
 It irritated him.
 When he had left her sleeping in the room, it was still dark outside.
-Of course, many more employees were on the same floor as her and he could not risk being seen there.
+Of course, many more employees were on the same floor as her, and he could not risk being seen there.
 He had stepped out of bed and dressed, all the while trying to call Vidhi and check in on her.
 He was blocked from her number.
 Inhaling, he felt blessed inwardly because he knew he had no excuses or apologies.
 He was not sorry.
-He glanced over his shoulder almost involuntarily smiling at the sleeping figure as he suddenly felt a little heavy on his chest.
+He glanced over his shoulder, almost involuntarily smiling at the sleeping figure as he suddenly felt a little heavy on his chest.
 He walked up to her side of the bed and carefully bent down before her, removing a lock of hair from her face.
 He had a strong urge to kiss her goodbye.
-But he was not that kind of a person, was he?
+But he was not that kind of person, was he?
 He checked himself, walking away, closing the door behind him, without sparing her a last glance.
 He had checked out before the others and left for home.

 Comments